carbon-design-system/carbon-web-components/docs/form.md

 # Having components participate in form

-Though form elements in `carbon-custom-elements` (e.g. `<bx-input>`) are not native form elements like `<input>`, form elements in `carbon-custom-elements` have some extra APIs that align well to web/framework standards that allow those form elements to participate in form.
+Though form elements in `carbon-web-components` (e.g. `<bx-input>`) are not native form elements like `<input>`, form elements in `carbon-web-components` have some extra APIs that align well to web/framework standards that allow those form elements to participate in form.

 ## `formdata` event